Lavash crackers are thin, Armenian-style crackers, with a nice crunch. These crackers are easy to make and so versatile!

 - ⅓ to ½ cup + 2 Tb 3 to 4 oz water, at room temperature

-- In a mixing bowl, stir together the flour, salt yeast, agave, oil, and just enough water to bring everything together into a ball.
+- In a mixing bowl, stir together the gluten free flour, salt yeast, agave, oil, and just enough water to bring everything together into a ball.
 You may not need the full ½ cup + 2 Tb of water, but be prepared to use it all if needed.

 - Ferment at room temperature for 90 minutes, or until the dough doubles in size.
 (You can also retard the dough overnight in the refrigerator immediately after kneading or mixing).